lewishay/play-template/README.md

 # play-template

-My template for a Scala Play project
+This is a template I use for a new Scala Play project.